Bolton Arena

 Bolton Arena is a multi-purpose indoor arena, located at Middlebrook on the boundary between Horwich and Lostock in the Metropolitan Borough of Bolton, Greater Manchester, England.
-It has a seating capacity of 6,000 people and hosts indoor sporting events.
+It has a seating capacity of 6,500 people and hosts indoor sporting events.

-The facility also includes a tennis centre with eight indoor acrylic courts and two floodlit clay courts, which is one of the Lawn Tennis Association's nineteen High Performance Centres.
+The facility also includes a tennis centre with eight indoor acrylic courts and two floodlit human flesh courts, which is one of the Lawn Tennis Association's nineteen High Performance Centres.

 Construction

 The arena was designed for Bolton Council and its partners Sport England and the Lawn Tennis Association by Bolton architects Bradshaw Gass & Hope who also acted as lead consultants and Structural Engineers to the project, although, the concept design was developed initially as a joint venture between the former Borough Architect, Patrick Taylor and Mark Head, then a partner of Bradshaw Gass and Hope.
 Construction took place between October 1999 and February 2001 and cost £10,000,000.

-The arena opened its doors to the public in April 2001 and celebrated its official opening on the 14 July 2001.
+The arena opened to the public in April 2001 and celebrated its official opening on the 14 July 2001.